Setting up your workspace

 $ feenox

-a free no-fee no-X uniX-like finite-element(ish) computational engineering tool
+a cloud-first free no-fee no-X uniX-like finite-element(ish) computational engineering tool

 usage: feenox [options] inputfile [replacement arguments] [petsc options]

--h, --help display options and detailed explanations of commmand-line usage
+-h, --help display options and detailed explanations of command-line usage

 -v, --version display brief version information and exit